offbyone/ideas/content/posts/2023-02-20-an-external-web-proxy-for-my-tailnet.md

 }
 ```

-Notable things in this block are that I disabled ssh with a password, provided my own RSA public key to the instance (Azure doesn\'t support ed25519 keys for some reason), and set the instance size and source image.
+Notable things in this block are that I disabled ssh with a password, provided my own RSA public key to the instance (Azure doesn't support ed25519 keys for some reason), and set the instance size and source image.

 ## The Software

-I\'m going to skip the Ansible part of my setup, because it\'s got a lot of other complexity that doesn\'t matter here, and just dig into how I installed the two key software components on the host.
+I'm going to skip the Ansible part of my setup, because it's got a lot of other complexity that doesn't matter here, and just dig into how I installed the two key software components on the host.

 First, install tailscale.
 This follows [their instructions](https://tailscale.com/kb/1031/install-linux/) more or less to a T: